klbcoding/Bulk-email-sender/README.md

 ![Columns A, B, C have headers name, email, position respectively](rejected_applicants.png)

-Now, load the workbook by specifying the file name and sheet name.
+Now, load the workbook by specifying the file name within `openpyxl.load_workbook()`.
+Afterwards, create a worksheet object `ws` using the sheet name as follows:

 ```
 # Loading Excel data